cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 ![PartImage1a](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Assembly%20Copy%201%20Simulation.png)
 Displacement Image
 ![PartImage1b](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Assembly%20Copy%201%20Simulation%20Displacement.png)

+#### Part 1 Analysis
+To improve this design it would be good to remove material from the dark blue areas and add it to the red.
+This would involve removing parts off the side skirts and adding more to the spine that is close to the holder.
+There is the most stress there so it will also be good to use filets and chamfers to get rid of weak 90 degree points.

 Stress Image
 ![PartImage2a](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Assembly%20Copy%202%20Simulation.png)
 Displacement Image
 ![PartImage2b](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Assembly%20Copy%202%20Simulation%20Displacement.png)

+#### Part 2 Analysis

 ### Reflection
 The FEA is very useful for this assignment, without it we would have to wait for our printers to print before we could test.
 This would also be more expensive than FEA.
 FEA will be useful in the future because we will be able to test different materials before we launch rockets or balloons.